kopykat-kt/kopykat/README.md

 ```

-With KopyKat you can do this in a more readble way:
+With KopyKat you can do this in a more readable way:

 ```kotlin
 val p2 = p1.copy { job.title = "Señor Developer" }